pschool-in/curriculum/content/science/food-1.md

 ```
 True:
 Food of different living things is different.
-Entire living world depends on food prepared by plants.
+The entire living world depends on food prepared by plants.
 With the help of sunlight, plants prepare their own food.

 False:
-Dog is a herbivore.
+The dog is a herbivore.
-There is no difference in the feeding habit of tiger and a vulture.
+There is no difference in the feeding habit of a tiger and a vulture.

 ```